eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 .. image:: images/serial_transport_stack.svg

 The figure above shows the overhead added by Serial Transport.
-In the best case, it is **only 19 bytes**, but it should be noted that in this example the message stuffing has been neglected.
+In the best case, it is **only 19 bytes**, but it should be noted that, in this example, the message stuffing has been neglected.